-HIM 2253 Outpatient Reimbursement Methodologies and Third-Party Payer.
+HIM 2253 Outpatient Reimbursement Methodologies and Third-Party Paver.

+4 c.c.
 TBA - A.A.S. only.
 Prerequisite: HSC1531.
 Instruction in CPT-4 Coding, HCPSC, and APC's as used in physician's offices and other out-patient settings.
 Includes principles and practices related to payment by insurance of health or medical expenses by private or government entities.

-HIM 2282C Coding and Classification Systems.
+- HIM 2282C Coding and Classification Systems.
+3 c.c.
 FA, SP, SU - A.A.S. only.
 Lab fee.
 Prerequisites: BSC 1080, HSC 2550 or permission of instructor.
-Historical development and purpose of medical nomenclature and classification systems/ indexes, registers, abstracts, and an introduction to ICD-9-CM, CPT/HCPCS and DRG systems.

-HIM 2500C Quality Improvement in Health Information.
+Corerequisite HSC 2550.
+Historical development and purpose of medical nomenclature and classification systems/ indexes, registers, abstracts, and an introduction to ICD-9-CM, CPT/HCPCS and DRG systems. - HIM 2500C Quality Improvement in Healthcare 2 c.c.
 SP - A.A.S. only.
 An introduction to the concepts, techniques, and tools in the process of improving performance in the health care environment.
 Emphasis is on the key processes for identification, resolution of problems in the Health Information Management profession.